October – What’s In Season

 October has arrived with a distinct drop in temperature at night but hopefully with some brighter days in which I’m planning to get the garden cut back and tidied up for winter.
 And hopefully plant some daffodils, tulips and broad bean seeds.

-October is the month for the Autumn harvest and here just outside County Armagh, the Bramley Apple harvest continues for usually the whole month of October.
+So what’s in season in October?
+It is the month for the Autumn harvest and here just outside County Armagh, the Bramley Apple harvest continues for usually the whole month of October.
 The orchard comes alive again in Sping time with the blossom appearing any time from April to the middle of May and next year I am looking forward to Spring tours in the orchard in which you can see the blossom for yourself and then over to the cookery school for a hands-on baking class.

 Pears are also ready for picking and there are still plums in the hedges.